210: King Dinosaur

 A line from Show 207, Wild Rebels.

 Sucked on a little JD, buddy?

-Jack Daniel’s (sometimes abbreviated as just “Jack” or “JD”) is a brand of Tennessee whiskey first produced by Jack Daniel in 1875.
+Jack Daniel’s (sometimes abbreviated as just “Jack” or “JD”) is a brand of Tennessee whiskey first produced by distiller Jack Daniel in 1875.
 It is the best-selling American whiskey in the world.

 Give me some of that.
 I invented JD!